We partner with governments to improve sexual and reproductive healthcare.

 For many people, their closest, affordable provider of sexual and reproductive healthcare is a public sector facility (through their national healthcare system).
 But the services on offer can be limited, the clinics can be short on the right supplies, and the staff can lack the training needed to deliver a full range of reproductive health services.
 This creates deep divides, with unequal access and choices affecting women’s experiences of reproductive healthcare and leaving people without the care they need.
 It’s clear we need to strengthen health systems, together.

 A driving force behind our work is our goal to leave no one behind.
-As experts in serving communities who are often overlooked, marginalised or hard-to-reach, MSI is partnering with governments to reach the 200 million people with no access to modern contraception and the 25 million women resorting to an unsafe abortion every year.
+As experts in serving communities who are often overlooked, marginalised or hard-to-reach, MSI is partnering with governments to reach over 250 million people with no access to modern contraception and 35 million women who resort to an unsafe abortion every year.
 These people need to be able to rely on their public sector providers to access choice and safe services.

 MSI partners with governments in 24 countries to expand access to sexual and reproductive health and rights for the women and girls often left behind, primarily in rural and hard-to-reach communities.